Sword and Crown

-Sword and Crown is an official game adventure of the Birthight Campaign Setting in the Advanced Dungeons & Dragons game.
+Sword and Crown is an adventure module of the Birthight Campaign Setting in the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game.
 It was published in 1995 by TSR, Inc. (now Wizards of the Coast, a subsidiary of Hasbro).
-The module is for characters of levels 5-7.
+The module is for characters of levels 5–7.

 Plot summary

-Sword and Crown, TSR's first adventure for the Birthright campaign world, quickly embroils player characters in a major political incident.
-The occasion is a meeting of Anuire's leaders being held in the realm of a regent player character (PC).
-Things go awry when the daughter of one of the leading noble houses is kidnapped from the PC's realm by soldiers wearing the livery of a rival house.
-The PC regent and friends are called on to arbitrate and to rescue the princess.
-The PCs track the princess's kidnappers through the wilderness, unearthing clues that point to a cunning plot.
-They are accompanied by two knights from each of the rival houses and soldiers from the PC regent's retinue.
-The PCs encounter half-dead kidnappers ready to confess, so the PCs soon track down the perpetrator and learn the truth.
-When the PCs return with the princess they are forced to arbitrate between the two feuding houses, although matter the outcome, the PCs will earn the enmity of one of the noble houses.
+Sword and Crown is an adventure in which the player characters become involved with a major political incident.
+As the leaders of Anuire are conducting a meeting in the realm of a regent player character (PC), soldiers bearing the livery of one of these leading noble houses kidnap the daughter of a rival house.
+Since this happens in the realm of a PC, that PC and their friends must arbitrate between the feuding houses and find a way to track the kidnappers and rescue the princess, accompanied by knights serving the rival houses and soldiers from the retinue of the PC regent.
+The PCs encounter half-dead kidnappers eager to confess, so the PCs soon track down the perpetrator and discover the truth.
+When the PCs return with the princess, they must once again arbitrate between the two noble houses, although regardless of the outcome, the PCs will have the enmity of one of the houses.

 Sword and Crown involves the search for a lost princess, as the player characters go from elven laboratories to slave pens to fungus lakes, and face off against an adversary called the Spiritrender.